vasyan/anki-deck-tools/README.md

 # Anki Thai

-A comprehensive flashcard management system for Thai language learning with AI-powered enhancements, vector search, and seamless Anki integration.
+A comprehensive flashcard management system for Thai language learning with AI-powered enhancements

 ## Prerequisites